 Stonehenge: James Ernest and Mike Selinker created for format for this off-the-wall "anthology" board game, published by Paizo in 2007.
 Designers Ernest, Selinker, Richard Garfield, Richard Borg, and Bruno Faidutti contributed five different designs for the original game, and other designers have written new games and expansions for the pieces.
 The concept of the Anthology board game was intriguing, and if you like the idea of seeing what these five celebrated designers did with the same set of pieces, you should check it out.

 Unspeakable Words: What do you get when you cross a word game with the threat of going insane?
 Among other things, you get GAMES Magazine's 2007 Word Game of the Year.
 Unspeakable Words is a game of word-building and risk-managing: make too long a word, and you'll lose sanity points (represented by cute plastic Cthulhus).
 Designed by Ernest and Selinker, published by Playroom Entertainment.

 Once They Were Cheapass:

 The Big Idea: The Big Idea was originally released as a small card game in a ziplock bag, and then re-released as the "Semideluxe" edition in the standard Cheapass box.
 In The Big Idea, you are entrepreneurs trying to invent the next big thing, by combining random nouns and adjectives in whatever order makes sense, like Chocolate Monkey or Disposable Cookie Blanket.
-Recently, The Big Idea was picked up by Funforge, who are releasing a beautiful new color edition very soon.
+Recently, The Big Idea was picked up by Funforge, who have released a beautiful new color edition very soon.